-- 1. Anyone who is not a regular staff member or student of the school will be considered a visitor. - 2.
-All visitors to the school must report to the office upon arrival.
+- 1. Anyone who is not a regular staff member or student of the school will be considered a visitor.
+This includes contractors, guests, and volunteers. - 2.
+All visitors to the school must report to the Main Office upon arrival.
+Each District building has a designated "Main Office" where all visitors are expected to enter with photo identification.
 There they will be issued a visitor's identification badge, which must be worn at all times while in the school or on school grounds.
 The visitor must return the ID badge to the designated area before leaving the building. - 3.
 Visitors attending school functions that are open to the public, such as parent-teacher organization meetings or public gatherings, are not required to register. - 4.
 Parents, guardians or any other visitors who wish to visit the school while school is in session are required to arrange such visits in advance with the classroom teacher(s), and obtain explicit permission from the building administrator prior to any visitation. - 5.
-Teachers are expected not to take class time to discuss individual matters with visitors. - 6.
+Teachers are NOT expected to take class time to discuss individual matters with visitors. - 6.
 Any unauthorized person on school property will be reported to the principal.
 Unauthorized persons will be asked to leave.
 The police may be called if the situation warrants. - 7.
-All visitors are expected to abide by the rules for public conduct on school property contained in the West Seneca Schools Code of Conduct.
+All visitors are expected to abide by the rules for public conduct on school property contained in the West Seneca Schools Code of Conduct and conduct themselves in a respectful, orderly manner.